wbthomason/packer.nvim/README.md

   commit = string,             -- Specifies a git commit to use lock = boolean,              -- Skip this plugin in updates/syncs run = string or function,    -- Post-update/install hook.
-See "update/install hooks". requires = string or list    -- Specifies plugin dependencies.
-See "dependencies". rocks = string or list       -- Specifies LuaRocks rocks the plugin depends on config = string or function, -- Specifies code to run after this plugin is loaded.
+See "update/install hooks". requires = string or list,   -- Specifies plugin dependencies.
+See "dependencies". rocks = string or list,      -- Specifies Luarocks dependencies for the plugin config = string or function, -- Specifies code to run after this plugin is loaded.
   -- The following keys all imply lazy-loading cmd = string or list,        -- Specifies commands which load this plugin.